theodoremoreland/TopWine/README.md

 # Top Wine

 Visualizations and analysis of wine quality based on reviews from the country's top 10 wine critics.
+This was a group project at _Washington University's Data Analytics Boot Camp (2019)_.

 <img src="presentation/thumbnail.png" width="700">